xames3/xa/docs/source/miscellany/guiding-stars.rst

     Sameer and I, June 2025 at our graduation ceremony

-What I don't usually say, and perhaps I should more often, is how much I admire your steady, no-bullshit approach to hard work and study.
+What I don't usually say, and perhaps I should more often, is how much I admire your steady, **no-bullshit** approach to hard work and study.
 While I often pride myself on being a mentor or a bit of a teacher now and then, there have been moments where I've felt more like a student, learning a lesson or two from you.

-And I for sure, look forward to many more meaningful conversations and moments of learning together.
+And I, for sure, look forward to many more meaningful conversations and moments of learning together.

 .. _shailesh-kewat: